Zorislav-Shoyat/CAL-Cray-Assembly-Language-Translator/README.md

 up any Cray-1/Cray-XMP compatible computer, however the UART part is specific to the implementation on the E2LP board.
 The TEST.CAL is a short series of tests, and it repeats a shorter text about Cray-1.

-For reading the Vitlersoft CAL sources use a tabstop of 3
-	(in vi/vim ':se ts=3')
-For reading the CAL Translation Listings use a tabstop of 9 or more
-	(':se ts=9')

 The Vitlersoft CAL Translator ERROR reporting on non-recognised constructs (i.e. non-CAL/Cray-1 combinations, as for example V1 ,A1,1) is very primitive,